 The government released this document on 14th May for those responsible for mainstream primary schools.
-Within this guidance the DfE states A similar guide for early years settings will be published shortly.
-When this issued it will be shared with all early years providers by email through Families Information Service.
+The DfE released "Planning guide for early years and childcare settings" on 24th May.
+This was distributed to all early years and childcare settings by email through the Families Information Service (FIS).